 Access to services

 The provision of sexual health services varies hugely between regions of Wales.
-For example, there is currently no statutory sexual health service provision of any kind in Powys, which means that people need to travel long distances, including over the border into England, to access services.
+For example, there is currently only limited statutory sexual health service provision in Powys, which means that people need to travel long distances, including over the border into England, to access services.

 There is little clarity on the level of access to sexual health services in Wales, as well as the degree to which people living with HIV have access to the support services they need.
 Data collection and reporting is inconsistent, which makes analysis and evaluation difficult.